 Most Final Four Appearances by a Program

 Five schools have made it to more than 10 Final Fours — Kansas, Duke, Kentucky, UCLA and North Carolina.
-And last year, UNC became the first program to reach 20 Final Fours.
-The Tar Heels made their first semifinal in 1946 and their second in ‘57.
+And in 2017, UNC became the first program to reach 20 Final Fours.
+The Tar Heels made their first semifinal in 1946 and their second in '57.
 Since then, they have not gone more than 10 years without reaching a Final Four and have won six national titles along the way.

 Most NCAA Tournament Appearances without a Final Four

 In 1981, BYU guard Danny Ainge drove the length of the court to hit a buzzer-beating shot against Notre Dame to put his team in the Elite Eight.
-That is the closest the Cougars have come to making Final Four in 29 tries, the most appearances by a program without making the semifinal.
+That is the closest the Cougars have come to making the Final Four in 30 tries, the most appearances by a program without making the semifinal.

 Most Final Four Appearances by a Coach

-Both John Wooden and Mike Krzyzewski have each been to 12 Final Fours.
-Wooden’s success came over a 14-year period where UCLA went to nine consecutive Final Fours and won 12 national championships.
-Coach K’s run has lasted more than 30 years, with Duke making its first Final Four in 1986 and its most recent in 2015.
-It is very possible that Krzyzewski may eclipse Wooden’s Final Four record before he retires.
+Both John Wooden and Mike Krzyzewski hold the record 12 Final Four appearancess.
+Wooden's success came over a 14-year period where UCLA went to nine consecutive Final Fours and won 12 national championships.
+Coach K's run has lasted more than 30 years, with Duke making its first Final Four in 1986 and its most recent in 2015.
+It is very possible that Krzyzewski may eclipse Wooden's Final Four record before he retires.

 Most Teams Taken to Final Four by One Coach